webkom/holonet/docs/policy_service.rst

 username and the MAIL_FROM header.
 This prevents users from sending mail as a other user.
 The incoming policy service does a lookup in the mailing lists to find if the RCPT TO parameter is handeled by Holonet.
 The services is not required, the same validation runs when Postfix pipes the mail into Holonet later in the process.
-The policy services listens on a unix socket.
+The policy services listens on a tcp socket.
 The policy services implements a simple query language defined by Postfix.